 - Try to hit a really light object in the air without just pushing it away.
 It's pretty freaking hard unless you know the method to it.

 - He does one better in his intro in the Real Bout Fatal Fury games: he breaks a column of ice blocks that's even taller than himself with one kick.
 See it around 01: 14.

-- The Bonus Round in the first Mortal Kombat was based around breaking rocks in this manner.
-The "Test your Might" tests were reintroduced in Mortal Kombat: Deadly Alliance, but dropped thereafter.
+- The Bonus Stage in the first Mortal Kombat was based around breaking rocks in this manner.
+The "Test your Might" tests were reintroduced in Mortal Kombat: Deadly Alliance, but dropped thereafter until Mortal Kombat 9.
 For the record, it started with wood, then went to stone, steel, ruby and finally diamond.

 - Sort-of present in the bonus rounds in Street Fighter II (and Super Street Fighter IV), where you destroy things like cars for more points.

 - Oh, and "breaking tiles" is listed as Joke Character Dan Hibiki's special skill in his official bio.